robertostling/bea12-textquality/README.md

 # bea12-textquality
 Text quality estimation system (BEA12 workshop)

+This code implements the method described in:

+  * Robert Östling and Gintare Grigonyte:
-This code implements the method described in *Transparent text quality assessment with convolutional neural networks* (to be published in the proceedings of The 12th Workshop on Innovative Use of NLP for Building Educational Applications, September 8th, Copenhagen).
+    *Transparent text quality assessment with convolutional neural networks* (to be published in the proceedings of The 12th Workshop on Innovative Use of NLP for Building Educational Applications, September 8th, Copenhagen).

 ## Training